kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 }
 ```

-## Vault Entities - Continue
+## Vault Entities

 Key features

 - Vault creates an entity and attaches an alias to it if a corresponding entity does not already exist
-  - This is managed through the Identity secrets engine, which oversees internal identities recognized by Vault
+  - This is managed through the identity secrets engine, which oversees internal identities recognized by Vault
 - An entity represents a single person or system that logs into Vault.
 Each entity has a unique identifier and consists of zero or more aliases
 - An alias is a combination of an authentication method and an identifier.
 It serves as a mapping between an entity and one or more authentication methods